Honda HR-V vs Hyundai Tucson

 Weighted / 100

-Tucson has a slight advantage, but HR-V remains highly competitive.
+Tucson has a modest catalogue-index lead, while HR-V remains close.

 72